ModDota/moddota.github.io/_articles/assets/custom-sounds.md

 ![img](/images/external/guJ7J-00d69a1243.png)

 If this isn't the case, go into the Asset Browser again and instead of your sound event, type the name of your sound file, and click on it, if it starts playing, it has been properly compiled.

----

-Thanks for reading, leave any questions below.